asde3458/grpc_final/README.md

    - Option 6: Exit the application

 ### Message Format

-- Direct messages: Messages are sent directly to the specified user
 - Group messages: Messages are sent to all members of the specified group

 ## Security Notes